 This course is recognised as a member of the Linguistics Pathway for the ESRC South East Network for Social Sciences (SeNSS).
 SeNSS provides funding for UK and EU students interested in PhD research.
 This means that students on the MSc Languages Sciences who are interested in continuing on to PhD studies are eligible to apply for PhD funding via the SenSS Linguistics Pathway.

-There is an International Excellence Scholarship of £4,000+ per year for students from outside the EU.
-For more information, please visit Psychology international students.
+There are four International Excellence Scholarships awards, to the value of £2,500 for students from outside the EU.
+For more information, please visit the Psychology international students page.

 IELTS: 7.0 overall with no element less than 6.0 (or equivalent).

 Entry requirements:You are normally required to have a good first or upper second class (2:1) honours degree (or equivalent from a university outside the UK)in a related field such as linguistics, psychology,medical sciences or education.
 Evidence of recent study is normally required if the first degree was completed more than four years previously.